spiral/docs/stempler/inheritance.md

 </block:page>
 ```

-> You have to make sure that `stack:push` is located in one of extended blocks.
+> You have to make sure that `stack:push` is located in one of the extended blocks.
 See below how to bypass it.

 ## Context and Hidden content
-As you can see in previous example it's is not convenient to use both stack and blocks as the same time.
-This is caused
-by the fact that stack collection happens after the extending of parent layout.
+As you can see in the previous example, it's is not convenient to use both stack and blocks at the same time.
+It is happening because that stack collection occurs after the extension of the parent layout.
 Keeping stack outside of any `block` will
 leave it out of the template.

 All stempler blocks defined in child template outside of `block` tag will appear in system block `context`.
 We can modify